Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 ### Presets
 When one of the by-value options is active, 8 user preset values are available.
 Editing a preset value and pressing Enter, or pressing the corresponding button will run the distribute command with that value.
 ### Trim Unconnected Track Ends
 If checked, any unconnected track ends will be trimmed to be perpendicular with the respective end of the _First Track_.
-Note that this will lengthen _or_ shorten tracks you can use this to adjust only the _First Track_ to your desired cut line and the rest will adjust to match it.
+Note that since this will lengthen _or_ shorten tracks, you can use this to adjust only the _First Track_ to your desired cut line and the rest will adjust to match it.
 ### Debug Logging
 If script is launched using the _StartWithDebug_ procedure, it will save before-and-after data for each track that is distributed.\
 Debug file is saved in **`%appdata%\Altium\Altium Designer {installation ID}\DistributeScriptDebug.csv`**